AguaClara/HFFVFDC/Manual.md

 $$Q_{\mathrm{leak}} = 20 L/s*.03 = .6 L/s$$
 $$Q_{\mathrm{leak - Small Scale}} = 1 L/s*.03 = .03 L/s$$

-This ratio was derived from wanting the last 3% of the height of the tank to fill up during off-peak hours which has a duration of 8 hours derived from midnight to 8 am.
-The amount of time it takes to fill up the whole height of the tank was used in the bottom fraction, determined to be 8 hrs.
-Using this ratio the target Q_leak is determined to be .6 L/s in the full scale design.
+The team derived this ratio aiming for the last 3% of the height of the tank to fill up during off-peak hours which has a duration of 8 hours from midnight to 8 am.
+The amount of time it takes to fill up the whole height of the tank was used in the bottom fraction.
+Using this ratio, the team deterimed the target $Q_leak$ to be .6 L/s in the full scale design.

 ####Float size
-The float size was determined by testing the friction force between the slider pipe and tee.
-First the spring constant k was determined by hanging a weight off the spring and measuring the change in length from it's origination orientation.
+The team determined the float size by testing the friction force between the slider pipe and tee.
+First, the team found the sprink constant $k$ by hanging a weight off the spring and measuring the change in length from it's origination orientation.

 $$ F=k*\Delta(x) $$
 $$k= \frac{F}{\Delta(x)} $$
 $$ k =229.8 N/m $$

-Then the spring was held in one end of the pipe and pulled until the pipe moved and the change in distance of the spring was measured.
-Finally the friction force was measured by multiplying the k determined in the previous step and the change in distance recorded.
-Now that the friction force is determined it has to be converted into mass by dividing by gravity.
+Then the spring was held in one end of the pipe and pulled, and the change in distance of the spring was measured.
+Finally, the team measured the friction force by multiplying the $k$ determined in the previous step and the change in distance recorded.
+The team converted this force to the mass of the float by dividing by the force of gravity.

 $$ F=k*\Delta(x)= 229.8N/m * .03313m= 17.67 N $$
 $$ \mathrm{Mass}_{\mathrm{Float}}=\frac{F}{9.81 m/s^2} = 1.76 kg$$

 The buoyant force has to overcome the friction force in order for the float to move up and down smoothly.
-The volume of the float was determined by dividing the mass of the float by density of water then dividing that volume by the cross-sectional area of the desired pipe to get length.
+The team found the volume of the float by dividing the mass of the float by density of water, then dividing that volume by the cross-sectional area of the desired pipe to get length.

 $$\mathrm{Volume}_{\mathrm{Float}}=\frac{\mathrm{Mass}_{\mathrm{Float}}}{\rho_{\mathrm{water}}}=\frac{1.76kg}{1000kg/m^3}=.00176m^3   $$
 $$L_{\mathrm{Float}}= \mathrm{Volume}_{\mathrm{Float}}/\mathrm{Area}_{\mathrm{Float}}=\frac{.00176m^3}{3.142 in^2}=35.05$$
-From here the length of 36" was used in total because 35" was the bare minimum to overcome the friction force.
+From here, the length of 36" was used, because 35" was the bare minimum to overcome the friction force.
 ###Procedure

 The High Flow Float Valve team is planning to assemble 2" float valve in order to test the model's functionality and ease of fabrication.
 In the future there will be 3 different size HFFV models, (2 in, 4in, and 8in) each requiring the same fabriation methods but at larger scales.
 For now, the team is just fabricating the smallest scale HFFV which is has a 2" diameter tee and 1.5" diameter slider pipe.
 The procedure involved the construction of three distinct parts: the slider pipe, the tee, and the float.
 HFFV will only be fabricating and testing the small scale design as the original intention of the team was only to test the feasibility of fabricating such a device.